 With cyber criminals continuously upgrading their malware and with attack strategies becoming increasingly sophisticated, these threat actors are developing resources to conduct cyber attacks of enormous magnitude and impact.

 Stay-at-home notices introduced during the COVID-19 pandemic have contributed to increased organizational cyber vulnerabilities with employees using personal devices connected to home or shared networks which are far less secure than organizational ones.
-Combined with bad cyber hygiene and a lack of general awareness of cyber best practices, organisations are truly at risk of a cyber breach.
+Combined with bad cyber hygiene and a lack of general awareness of cyber best practices, organizations are truly at risk of a cyber breach.

 In this article, we take a deep dive to learn more about what ransomware is, how long this attack vector has been around, and its impact on businesses and individuals today.